 * If you only had two (2) years or less of a foreign language in high school, then you must complete the requirement at CSUS.
 You have some options:

 * If you have grown up with French, you may take and must pass two tests in 2 language skills (one of which must be either reading or writing).
-Check with the French area head, Kevin Elstob (email@example.com), for an appointment.
+A highschool or college diploma from a French-speaking country also meets the requirement.
+Check with the French area head, Kevin Elstob (firstname.lastname@example.org), for an appointment.

 * If French was your high school language (with only 1 or 2 years), you may elect to complete a second semester college level (the 1B level) of French.
 If not, take both French 1A and French 1B and complete both with a passing grade.